microsoft/ML-For-Beginners/2-Regression/README.md

 In this section, you will get set up to begin machine learning tasks, including configuring Visual Studio code to manage notebooks, the common environment for data scientists.
 You will discover Scikit-Learn, a library for machine learning, and you will build your first models, focusing on Regression models in this chapter.

+> There are useful low-code tools that can help you learn about working with Regression models.
+Try [Azure ML for this task](https://docs.microsoft.com/learn/modules/create-regression-model-azure-machine-learning-designer/?WT.mc_id=academic-15963-cxa)

 ### Lessons

 1. [Tools of the Trade](1-Tools/README.md)